 Here are a few notes to just make your stay more enjoyable and to hopefully answer any remaining questions that you might have.

 So, starting at the beginning.
-Either Tom or myself will be at the airport (Arricife) waiting for you when you arrive.
-If your flight is going to be delayed by more than 30 minutes, could you please text me.
+Either Tom, Rosie, or myself will be at the airport (Arricife) waiting for you when you arrive.
+If your flight is going to be delayed by more than 30 minutes, could you please phone me.
 DO NOT exit the baggage claim area until you have your bags as you won’t be allowed back in.
 Once you do have your bags and come out, I’ll be waiting.
 If you don’t see me, turn left and wait at the bar at the end.

 We will collect your car at the airport which is included in the cost of your holiday.
 Please don’t forget to bring your driving licence if you’re happy to drive.
 You will be sharing the car with 2 others.
 Your car will have full insurance included.
 Fuel for the car will be up to you but it’s very cheap in Lanzarote and divided between 3 of you, it really won’t be very much.
 Generally, the local police don’t stop tourists in hire cars but there are 2 exceptions; driving without a seat belt and not coming to a full stop at stop signs.

 The weather can be changeable but generally it’s hot.
 I’ll spend the week in T-shirts and shorts and dress on the island is very casual.
 I will have boots for flying but otherwise it’s flip-flops all the way for me.
 It is worth having a jacket, fleece or hoodie for the evenings and I’ll also have one pair of jeans.
 I never bring a flying suit.
 Don’t forget swimming stuff, sun glasses and a hat or cap.
 Also, I use P20 sun protection.
 It’s a water proof, once a day application but you’ll need to get it in the UK.
 We sometimes go caving (wild caving) so you’ll need a torch.
 All bed linen and villa towels are provided, however beach towels are not.
-You can either bring 1, hire it from the people who service the villa for us for 12 euros per week, or buy one and you’ll get a cheap one at 10 euros.
+You can either bring 1, hire it from the people who service the villa for us for 12 euros per week, or buy one and you’ll get a cheap one locally at 10 euros.

 It takes about 10 minutes to drive from the airport to our villa and you’ll have a map in your car.
 The address of our villa is: